yaoyangdi/monash_hiring/README.md

 # Tag Flickr

+A side full-stack project that displays images matched by tags.
+Visit it via https://tagflickr.netlify.app/

 ### User Guide

 - By pressing the Enter key, the user will generate a tag (repeated tag names are not allowed), then click the search icon to display results (Images matched by tags).